sascristian/HeyberryAI/README.md

 - cli client now listens for do not speak requests, so jarbas can shut up by external request without running in quiet mode
 - configuration no longer loads from mycroft servers, configuration skill was blacklisted, reason is for more control and privacy
+- added results property to skills, so they can emit more than utterances

 Forked from Mycroft